Above: Merce Cunningham in Sixteen Dances for Soloist and Company of Three (1951).

 All events at ODC Theater

-Bay Area Artists in Conversation with Merce at 100 is a bicoastal collaboration with the Merce Cunningham Trust, ODC Theater and SFMOMA’s Open Space as part of the international celebration of the Cunningham centennial.
+Signals from the West: Bay Area Artists in Conversation with Merce Cunningham at 100 is a bicoastal collaboration with the Merce Cunningham Trust, ODC Theater and SFMOMA’s Open Space as part of the international celebration of the Cunningham centennial.
 The Bay Area Merce project will commission ten Bay Area artists from diverse disciplines and backgrounds to participate in a workshop August 12-23, 2019, with former Cunningham dancers Rashaun Mitchell and Silas Riener and create new works of art in response to this experience.
 These works will be presented alongside excerpts of Cunningham repertory by Bay Area dancers at ODC Theater November 8 & 9, 2019.
 SFMOMA’s Open Space will commission an online series and convene discursive events in conjunction with the workshops and performances.